saalikmubeen/whatsApp-lite/README.md

 -   Authentication with email and password
 -   Realtime chat with other users
--   Group chat and private chats
+-   `Group chat` and `private chats`
 -   `Send images` in chat
--   `Reply to individual messages` in chat by taggging the message
 -   `Push notifications` for new messages
--   User profile with profile picture
+-   User profile with profile pictures
+-   Uploading group chat images
 -   Search for other users
--   Leaving group chats
+-   Leaving group chats and removing other users from group chats
 -   Realtime `delete messages for everyone` feature like in WhatsApp
+-   `Reply to individual messages` in chat by taggging the messages like in WhatsApp
 -   `Edit messages` in chat in realtime like in WhatsApp
 -   `Upload Status with images like in WhatsApp`
--   `Status views list feature like in WhatsApp`
+-   `Status views list feature along with time of view` like in WhatsApp
 -   Delete status feature
+-   `Blue ticks` for seen messages with `time of seen` like in WhatsApp with `realtime updates`
+-   `List of users who have seen the message with time of seen` like in WhatsApp for group chats

 **and more....**